-HealthStream, Inc. ("the Company") was incorporated in 1990 as a Tennessee corporation and is based in Nashville, Tennessee.
-We provide Internet-based services and solutions to meet the ongoing training and continuing education needs of the healthcare community.
+HealthStream, Inc. (the "Company") was incorporated in 1990 as a Tennessee corporation and is headquartered in Nashville, Tennessee.
+We provide Internet-based services and solutions to meet the ongoing training, information, and education needs of the healthcare community.
 These solutions provide, deliver and track computer based education for our customers in the United States through our application service provider (ASP) products and installed learning management products.
-We also provide the healthcare community with live event development services, content maintenance and development services, and assistance in the development of other educational activities, provided in a live, written, or online format.
+On March 28, 2005, we acquired Data Management & Research, Inc. (DMR), which provides healthcare organizations a wide range of quality and satisfaction surveys, analyses of survey results, and other research-based services.
+We develop, manage, and distribute live, online and print education and training activities for provider-based healthcare professionals and physicians as well as online education and training activities for sales representatives, which are all supported by pharmaceutical and medical device companies.